Chinese Century: Science and technology

+Military strength

+Demography

 China's emergence as a global economic power is tied to its large, working population.
 However, the population in China is aging faster than almost any other country in history.
 In 2050, the proportion of Chinese over retirement age will become 39 percent of the total population according to projections.
 China is rapidly aging at an earlier stage of its development than other countries.
 Current demographic trends could hinder economic growth, create challenging social problems, and limit China's capabilities to act as a new global hegemony.

 Brendan O'Reilly, a guest expert at Geopolitical Intelligence Services, wrote, "A dark scenario of demographic decline sparking a negative feedback loop of economic crisis, political instability, emigration and further decreased fertility is very real for China".
 Nicholas Eberstadt, an economist and demographic expert at the American Enterprise Institute, said that current demographic trends will overwhelm China's economy and geopolitics, making its rise much more uncertain.
 He said, "The age of heroic economic growth is over."

 Ryan Hass at the Brookings said that China's "working-age population is already shrinking; by 2050, China will go from having eight workers per retiree now to two workers per retiree.
 Moreover, it has already squeezed out most of the large productivity gains that come with a population becoming more educated and urban and adopting technologies to make manufacturing more efficient."

 According to American economist Scott Rozelle and researcher Natalie Hell, "China looks a lot more like 1980s Mexico or Turkey than 1980s Taiwan or South Korea.
 No country has ever made it to high-income status with high school attainment rates below 50 percent.
 With China's high school attainment rate of 30 percent, the country could be in grave trouble."
 They warn that China risks falling into the middle income trap due to the rural urban divide in education and structural unemployment.
 Economists Martin Chorzempa and Tianlei Huang of the Peterson Institute agree with this assessment, adding that "China has overlooked rural development much too long", and must invest in the educational and health resources of its rural communities to solve an ongoing human capital crisis.